SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Menus/Menus.md

 	statusBar pushMessage: 'Mail deleted.'
 ```

-To finish the status bar functionality, we have to start with a clean status bar.
+To finish the status bar functionality, we start with a clean status bar.
 Therefore we adapt the method `updateAfterSelectionChangedTo:` again, in which we already bring the toolbar buttons in their initial enablement state.
 We send the message `popMessage` to ensure that the status bar is empty.

 ```
 MailClientPresenter >> updateAfterSelectionChangedTo: selectedFolderOrEmail